Certificate of Attendance Letters

 - The visit to the United States will be temporary.
 The applicant may need to provide an Invitation Letter from you.
 Your invitation letter should list the purpose of the visit, such as to attend your Commencement or visiting family, etc. Please note that the invitation is from you and not from the IPO.
 US Consular Officials will only acknowledge invitation letters from the actual non-immigrant who is inviting a family or friend to visit them in the U.S.

 - There are adequate funds to cover the cost of transportation and living in the United States.
 The applicant may need to provide evidence of sufficient funds to support themselves while in the United States in the form of a bank statement.
 Alternatively, you may provide your current bank statement as evidence of adequate financial support to cover their temporary stay in the United States.
-There is also a form called an I-134 Affidavit of Support (can be accessed at www.uscis.gov/i-134), which could be completed by you and used in their visa applications.
+There is also a form called an I-134 Affidavit of Support (can be accessed on this website), which could be completed by you and used in their visa applications.
 However, it is not a required document for a B1/B2 visa application.

 - The visitors have residences outside the United States to which they intend to return.
 The applicant will need to prove the intent to return home.
 This may need to be documented by evidence of a job, immediate family members who will be left behind, property, business ownership or other strong ties to their home country.
 Please refer to the guidance from the U.S. Department of State on what constitutes as strong ties.